Sea (SE)

 Average revenue per user (ARPU) is a critical metric to track because it measures how much the company earns in transaction fees from each user.
 ARPU also gives us unique insights into a user’s average order size and Sea’s take rate, or "cut", on each order.

-Sea’s ARPU growth has been exceptional over the last two years, averaging 11.7%.
-Its ability to increase monetization while growing its paying users at an impressive rate reflects the strength of its platform, as its users are spending significantly more than last year.
+Sea’s ARPU growth has been strong over the last two years, averaging 6.3%.
+Its ability to increase monetization while quickly growing its paying users reflects the strength of its platform, as its users continue to spend more each year.
 Sea ARPU

-This quarter, Sea’s ARPU clocked in at $74.94.
-It declined 1.9% year on year, worse than the change in its paying users.
+This quarter, Sea’s ARPU clocked in at $90.83.
+It grew by 3.9% year on year, slower than its user growth.

 7. Gross Margin & Pricing Power